-Thanksgiving day in America has come and passed as well as Christmas, with Hannukah sliding into home base on December 30, and then New Years Eve comes the day afterwards.
-New Years Day is less than week away.
+Thanksgiving Day in America has come and passed as well as Christmas, with Hannukah sliding into home base on December 30, and then New Year”s Eve comes the day afterwards.
+New Year”s Day is closing in fast.

-Most people in America think of the holiday season of over indulgence as beginning in October with Halloween, but the reality is it actually begins with Memorial Day weekend, and in the spring with Iftar celebration meals during Ramadan for our Muslim readers.
-So, I would ask you, is there is even an actual end to special occasions of over indulgence for there to even be a beginning?
+Most people in America think of the holiday season of over-indulgence as beginning in October with Halloween, but the reality is it actually begins with Memorial Day weekend, and in the spring with Iftar celebration meals during Ramadan for our Muslim readers.
+So, I would ask you, is there even an actual end to special occasions of over-indulgence for there to even be a beginning?

 If you want to begin the new year on a track towards developing a healthy and fit body here are a few tips to consider:

 - First thing, especially if you are not already in good physical condition is visit your doctor and get cleared before beginning any new physical fitness regimen.